New York City II

 Fort Jay

-(1794 - 1904/1966), Governor's Island *PHOTOS*
+(1794 - 1904/1966), Governors Island FORT WIKI

 Previously located on the island was Dutch Nooten Eylandt Fort (1624 - 1625), and a colonial-era quarantine station in 1710.
 The first British troops were not garrisoned on the island until 1755.
 Patriot forces built earthworks around the island in 1776, but were abandoned to the British.
-The island saw little action during the remainder of the war.
+The island saw little action during the remainder of the American Revolution.

 Castle Williams

-(1807 - 1870/1966), Governor's Island *PHOTOS*
+(1807 - 1870/1966), Governors Island FORT WIKI

 This was a 78-gun four-story circular casemated fort, the first multi-tiered fort in the U.S. Completed in 1811.
 From 1812 - 1870 it was used as a military prison.
 Held Confederate POWs in 1862 - 1865.
+Became NPS property in 2003.
+See also On Guard on Governors Island from Forgotten-NY.com

 Fort Wood

-(Statue of Liberty National Monument and World Heritage Site)
+(Statue of Liberty National Monument)

-(1794, 1810 - 1877, 1886 - 1937), Liberty Island
+(1794, 1810 - 1877, 1886 - 1937), Liberty Island FORT WIKI

 A 24-gun 11-pointed star fort, with a brick arsenal, built on the site of a 1794 battery.
 Rebuilt in 1841.
 Used for overflow of CSA POW's from Castle Williams during the Civil War, then transferred to Fort Warren in Boston, MA.
 The Water Battery was rebuilt in 1871 - 1873 as a 12-gun barbette battery with five traverse magazines, but guns were not emplaced until the late 1880's or 1890's.
 The old fort's parade was filled-in beginning in 1884, becoming the foundation for the pedestal of the Statue of Liberty (dedicated 1886).
 The military post was re-garrisoned in 1886, and became a subpost of Fort Columbus/Jay in 1894.
 New barracks and quarters were built around the old fort.
 The Lighthouse Board reserved one acre at the north end of the island to support the light in Liberty's torch.
 A Signal Corps depot was established here in 1904.
 An explosion at a Jersey City wharf in 1916 caused heavy damage to the post, but the statue was unharmed.
-The National Park Service took control of the statue in 1933.
-The island itself remained an active military post until 1937.
+The National Park Service took control of the statue in 1933, however the island itself remained an active military post until 1937.
 The remaining military buildings were removed by 1950.
 The name of the island was originally Bedloe's Island until 1956.
 Although the island lies within New Jersey's territorial waters, the island itself, above the mean low water mark, belongs to New York City per an 1834 agreement.

 Fort Gibson

-(1795, 1809 - 1861/1890), Ellis Island
+(1795, 1809 - 1861/1890), Ellis Island FORT WIKI

 Fort Lafayette (2)

-(1812 - 1868/1946), Brooklyn
+(1812 - 1868/1946), Brooklyn FORT WIKI

-Princess Bay Blockhouse
+Princess Bay Blockhouse (1)

-(1814), Staten Island
+(1814 - 1815), Staten Island

 Staten Island Civil War Camps